What does that mean for advertisers?

 As Olivia from KlientBoost explained in her stellar article about conversion funnels, a typical funnel has four stages: attract, convert, close, and delight.

-There are different Facebook campaign strategies and ad types for each stage of your funnel.
+No surprise, different Facebook campaign strategies and ad types work better for each stage of your sales funnel.

-For example, a person who’s downloaded your eBooks and participated in a couple of webinars is a lot more likely to buy your product than someone who sees your ad for the first time.
+For example, a person who downloaded your eBooks and participated in a couple of webinars is more likely to buy your product than someone who sees your ad for the first time.

-- You may develop cross-channel marketing incentives to move people through your conversion funnel
+- Develop cross-channel marketing incentives to move people through your conversion funnel

-- You’ll be able to set a different set of campaign goals depending on the audience’s relationship with your brand
+- Set different campaign goals depending on the audience’s relationship with your brand

 2) Create Realistic Buyer Personas